slackapi/java-slack-sdk/docs/index.md

 title: "Overview"
 ---

-# Slack SDK for Java / Bolt for Java️
+# Slack SDK for Java

 **Slack SDK for Java** supports all public Slack platform functionality in a Java idiomatic way.
-The SDK is completely written in Java, so that developers can use this SDK also in any JVM language such as Kotlin, Groovy, and Scala without any hurdles.
+The SDK is completely written in Java, so that developers can use this SDK in any JVM language, including Kotlin, Groovy, and Scala without any hurdles.

-The SDK offers a corresponding module for each group of platform features.
-There are two main types of modules:
+The SDK offers two different modules depending on what platform features you intend to use:

 * [**Slack API Client**]({{ site.url | append: site.baseurl }}/guides/web-api-basics) for calling a variety of Slack APIs
-* [**Bolt️**]({{ site.url | append: site.baseurl }}/guides/bolt) Framework for Slack App development with full platform features
+* [**Bolt for Java**]({{ site.url | append: site.baseurl }}/guides/bolt) Framework for Slack App development with full platform features

-If what you want to do is call Slack APIs in your existing services, we recommend using only the Slack API Client.
+If what you want to do is call Slack APIs in your existing services, we recommend using only the **Slack API Client**.
 If instead, you’re developing a new modern and interactive Slack app, we recommend **Bolt** for it.
 The framework enables developers to focus on the essential parts of their apps without being bothered by trifles.

 ---